 The strongest use of the word “design” is to describe a process of decision making to reach a desired goal – design as a verb.
 Often “design” is used to describe the result (a logo, piece of clothing, blueprint, etc.) instead of the process responsible for the result.
 Some attribute this type of linguistic shorthand to laziness.
-Whatever the motivation, confounding the result with the process does a disservice a key part of achieving any goal – the problem solving process.
+Whatever the motivation, confounding the result with the process does a disservice to a key part of achieving any goal – the problem-solving process.

-Using design as a verb puts the emphasis in the proper place, on the problem solving process.
+Using design as a verb puts the emphasis in the proper place, on the problem-solving process.